Conectate/ct-elements/ct-router/README.md

 3. Commit your changes: `git commit -m 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

-## History
-- v0.5.0 add methods & attrs -> href,path,pathname,params,queryParams,loginFallback
-- v0.2.1 CHANGE keys to gruops in custom regex
-- v0.2.0 ADD href method
-- v0.1.8 You can use a html`` or string to define template
-- v0.1.0 Initial Release

 ## License